Helen Toner: OpenAI

 OpenAI has also drawn criticism for many other safety and ethics issues related to the launches of ChatGPT and GPT-4, including regarding copyright issues, labor conditions for data annotators, and the susceptibility of their products to “jailbreaks” that allow users to bypass safety controls.

-After the paper's publication, Altman tried to push out Toner because he thought the paper was critical of the company.
+The publication was reportedly a source of tension between Toner and OpenAI CEO Sam Altman.
+Altman reportedly complained that the paper criticised OpenAI's efforts to keep its technology safe while praising the approach taken by rival company Anthropic.
+Altman reportedly called Toner and said that her paper "could cause problems" due to the Federal Trade Commission's investigation into OpenAI's data collection.

 On November 17, 2023, Toner along with three other board members voted to remove Sam Altman as CEO of OpenAI.
 The board's stated reason was that Altman was "not consistently candid in his communications” with the board, and was influenced by perceptions that Altman was manipulating board members for his own gain.
 Four days later, in a deal reached between OpenAI's board and Sam Altman, Toner, Tasha McCauley and Ilya Sutskever would leave the board to be replaced by former Secretary of the Treasury Lawrence Summers and Bret Taylor, and Altman would be reinstated as CEO.

 In May 2024, in a podcast, while explaining the board's rationale for firing Altman, she claimed that he had misled the board "on multiple occasions" about its existing safety processes, including withholding information, wilfully mispresenting things happening at the company and outright lying to the board.
 She claimed that the board hadn't been informed about the launch of ChatGPT, and found out about its release through the social media platform Twitter.
 She also noted that Altman hadn't informed the board that he owned the OpenAI Startup Fund, a venture capital fund over which he made management decisions, even though he had claimed "to be an independent board member with no financial interest in the company."